 Research shows that children born into low-income families hear roughly 30 million fewer words by the age of three than their more affluent peers.
 This gap leads to an alarming achievement gap – in school and in life.
 Literacy-rich environments during the first four years of life are critical for laying the groundwork for reading proficiency in school.

 Turn the Page KC’s School Readiness Collaborative Network focuses on building awareness programs for families to understand language development from birth, increasing access to high quality early childhood programs, and providing age appropriate books to build home libraries.
-Check out the video below to learn more about supporting your child’s early learning development.
-Click here for additional tips and info.

 School Readiness Work Group Members:

 Mid America Regional Council – Metropolitan Council on Early Learning